-The Timing Results Summary section of the report will only be generated if either the "Run Post-Route Timing Analysis" or "Run Sign-off Timing Analysis" Flow Steps (see page 221) are executed during the Multiprocess Flow.
-(Users must enable any desired optional flow steps in the Flow View (see page 97) before Multiprocess execution is started.)
+The Timing Results Summary section of the report is only generated if either the "Run Post-Route Timing Analysis" or "Run Sign-off Timing Analysis" Flow Steps (see page 225) are executed during the Multiprocess Flow.

+Users must enable any desired optional flow steps in the Flow View (see page 96) before Multiprocess execution is started.